 Community Arts Grants

-The CNY Arts Community Arts Program support activities of individual artists, collectives, and community nonprofit organizations for projects and activities that enable Central New York and Mohawk Valley communities to experience and engage with the performing, literary, media, and visual arts.
+The CNY Arts Community Arts Grant support activities of individual artists, collectives, and community nonprofit organizations for projects and activities that enable Central New York and Mohawk Valley communities to experience and engage with the performing, literary, media, and visual arts.

 Through this grant program, CNY Arts will award $145,000 for projects taking place in the counties of Cortland, Herkimer, Madison, Oneida, Onondaga, and Oswego between January 1 - December 31, 2021.